darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 # reusing shapes

 You can reuse shapes that you have drawn in other modules.
-Click on the shapes drop-down (next to the 'show and edit mask elemenst' button) to choose previously-drawn shapes individually or to use the same group of shapes as used by another module.
+Click on the shapes drop-down (next to the 'show and edit mask elements' button) to choose previously-drawn shapes individually or to use the same group of shapes as used by another module.
+The following options are available for selection:

+add existing shape
+: Choose either an individual shape or a group of shapes that you've drawn previously (either within the [mask manager](../../../module-reference/utility-modules/darkroom/mask-manager.md) or from within the drawn mask of another module).
+If that shape or group is used elsewhere, any changes you make will be reflected everywhere the shape or group is used.

+use same shapes as
+: Add a list of shapes used in another module to the current module's mask.
+This differs from the previous option in that it creates a new group, allowing shapes to be added to or removed from the group independently of the module from which they are copied.
+All shapes that are common to both groups remain linked.

 # combining and managing shapes